tpoikela/uvm-python/README.md

 Icarus Verilog (iverilog v11.0) and verilator (v4.020+) are free simulators, which can be used with cocotb. uvm-python uses cocotb to interface with these simulators.
+Memory backdoor access has issues with packed multi-dimensional arrays in verilator.

 Commercial simulators that work with cocotb can of course be used with uvm-python as well.